coolbutuseless/terse/README.md

   - Alignment of indexes at start of each row, such that names at the same depth are aligned under each other
   - Alignment of values within data.frames
+  - Ability to select+copy+paste the path to a particular element

 ### Limitations